GeRDI-Project/HarvesterControlCenter/README.md

        $ docker build -t harvest/hccenter:1.0.0 .
    ````
 ### Environment variable configuration
-There are six ENV variables which could be used to configure for production use.
+There are seven ENV variables which could be used to configure for production use.
 Feel free to set them as needed when starting the docker container.

     name: "DEBUG" value: "False"